gselzer/cs764-project/README.md

 The implementation can be found in Run.cpp, on line X. The CPU Cache Merge sort sorts groups of Records such that the total number of bytes in the sort fits within the CPU Cache.
 We specifically use less space than the given amount to leave space for e.g. Instructions, other objects, etc.

+### External Merge Sort - Implemented by Gabe and Nitigya
+The external merge sort lives in LoserTree.cpp

+### Executable Compilation - Implemented by Nitigya
+Made the entire refactor into different folders for header files and cpp files.
+In addition Generated additional code in addition to the starter code by implementing Unit Testings for Scan and Sort.
+In additon implemented the Main Function which created the entire trace files and Controls the Control Variable.

 ### Quicksort - Implemented by Rafael and Sweksha

 This implementation can be found in Run.cpp.